Homework 3 Key

 Answer 4

-One of my favorite keyboard shortcuts is multi-cursor editing which is demonstrated in this tip.
-If you use Ctrl + Alt_left + Mouse_left you can create new coursors wherever you click your mouse.
+One of my favorite keyboard shortcuts is multi-cursor editing which is demonstrated in this subsection.
+If you use Ctrl + Alt_left + Mouse_left you can create new cursors wherever you click your mouse.
 This then allows you to type something once and have it repeated wherever the cursors are.
-Check out the whole, very useful, thread here.

 Answer 5